WalterLei/Google-Capstone-Project-Cyclistic/README.md

-## Background:

-1. Ask
+## 1. Ask

-The finance team at Cyclistic has decided that Members are more profitable that Casuals and advised the marketing team to organise a campaign to convert Casuals to Members.

-In order to complete the business task to convert Casuals to Members, I need to provide insight by answering the question "How do annual members and casual riders use Cyclistic bikes differently?"
+The business strategy of Cyclistic is to convert Casuals to Members and the Marketing Team will launch a campaign to achieve this goal.
+As a junior data analyst, I will provide insight to help the campaign better attracting Causals by analysing How Members and Casual use Cyclistic bikes differently.

-2. Prepare
+## 2. Prepare

 I am analysing historical Cyclistic data for 12 months (from Nov 2021 to Oct 2022) The data is reliable and stored in CSV file.